 - Missing proof, offers, or examples to add manually

-If you want more starting points, pair that prompt with 6 AI prompts for better small business marketing and the repurposing workflow in Create a Week of Content in 30 Minutes With AI.
+If you want more starting points, pair that prompt with 6 AI prompts for better small business marketing and the repurposing workflow in A 30-Minute AI Workflow for a Week of Content Drafts.

 What AI is still bad at in SEO

-AI is useful for pattern recognition and first-pass structure.
-It is not a substitute for real experience, claims review, or the details that prove your page deserves to rank.
+AI can assist with pattern review and first-pass structure.
+It is not a substitute for experience, claims review, or the details that make the page useful.
+If the source, priority, brief, reviewer, or metric is unclear, fix that dependency before generating more text.

 | Useful with AI | Still needs you |